 - backup your emulator

-- use the repo to patch the running emulator
+ramdisk.img - use the repo to patch the running emulator

 - move the resulting patched

-back to the emulator location
+ramdisk.imgback to the emulator location

-You can check that the device has been rooted inside the magisk app or with a root check application.
+You can check that the device has been rooted inside the Magisk app or with a root check application.

 Frida

-Installing frida on the host system is as simple as pip install frida-tools
+Installing Frida on the host system is as simple as pip install frida-tools.

-Installing frida server on our rooted device means obtaining a binary for the
+Installing Frida server on our rooted device means obtaining a binary for the

-platform architecture, copying and running.
+platform architecture, copying, and running it.

-Frida Loader is an android
+Frida Loader is an Android

 application that will manage that for you.
 Grab the APK from the